|

 Comparative analysis of diverse cultural and historical forms of interaction among philosophy, science, art and religion gives a possibility to adequately evaluate the increasing longing for unity in modern culture, as well as to see a certain meaning in the dissipational processes in culture, together with the crises in values and orientation that they bring about.

 As opposed to past epochs when culture was dominated by steady, long-established tendencies, modern culture is characterized by an increasing dynamism, the appearance of totally new directions and streams, the non-trivial basic interaction of different spheres and fields, and the elimination of the borders between «low» and «high» genres.
 All this makes the structure of modern cultural processes very complex and heterogeneous, and requires research attention from the position of comparative analysis with the aim to reveal different layers of cultural idiosyncrasies and the creative potentialities of intercultural dialogue.
-External intensity of modern cultural processes leads to the issue of the inner constants of culture per se, about those ultimate images, meanings and symbols that determine the ontological and existential dimensions of man in the world, that crystallize the space of man’s existence.

 The major aim of the Symposium is to promote a multi-faceted space of information and communication that will facilitate the dynamics of interdisciplinary studies and their epistemological and heuristic value.
 The understanding of an inner unity of culture and dialogue assists in the assertion of ontological resistance of modern culture to all kinds of violence, revealing its creative, harmonizing potentials and perspectives of a Culture of Peace.